-Election of each management nominee as a director FOR Appointment of auditors FOR Approval of the Cash Bonus and Restricted Share Unit Plan FOR Approval of unallocated options under the Stock Option Plan FOR
+Election of each management nominee as a director FOR Appointment of auditors FOR

 Registered Shareholders may vote their Common Shares by proxy delivered by mail or online in accordance with the instructions contained in the enclosed proxy.

 If you choose to vote by proxy delivered by mail, you may use the enclosed proxy or complete another proper instrument of proxy.
 In either case, you must deliver the completed and executed proxy to either: